 'Live only, if you can, under the shade of your own gulmohur Or die, if you must, wandering in pursuit of that gulmohur' - Dushyant Kumar

-Amarkant is presently studying Philosophy at IIT Bombay.
-He holds a degree in Physics and has taught Theatre at a high school.
-He has lived in Pune, Bangalore, Delhi and Chennai.
+Amarkant is a research scholar in Philosophy at IIT Bombay.
+He follows Ambedkarism.
+He holds a degree in Physics and has taught Theatre at high school.
 He loves Hindustani classical music and cats.
-He published a weekly called The Company of a Reader with subscription based circulation during the lockdown.
+He is in awe of Dostoevsky and is currently struggling with Heidegger.

 Jagjit is a point-blank poet and a compulsive photographer.
 Trained as an engineer ("which is not education, but a conspiracy by intelligent machines to enslave humans"), he later moved to Humanities, travelled across the length and breadth of India like a missionary, flirted with activism and labour politics for a couple of years, and like a true Kashmiri scorched his hands at all the rebellions.
 These days he's home: day-dreaming, evening-drinking, night-writing and morning-sleeping.
 When asked what went wrong, he replies "everything, except literature."
 An aspiring Proustian, he believes words will make sense of all that's been lost and shattered.